roxk/idlgen/README.md

 #### Idlgen complains some include(s) is missing

-Idlgen needs to parse WinRT projection header files (except a header's own projection) and other headers as if it's compiling your header, so make sure you have included _all_ necessary headers.
+Idlgen needs to parse WinRT projection header files and other headers as if it's compiling your header, so make sure you have included _all_ necessary headers.
 It's suggested that you add `pch.h` to all header files to ease include effort.

 #### I made a mistake in the header file, and idlgen generated an idl file that cannot be compiled!

 Fix your header and rebuild, and idlgen would re-generate the idl.
 It should just work™️.
 If it doesn't, please file a bug.

-*How it works*: Idlgen clear (i.e. empty) idl before bootsrapping so malformed idl doesn't cause problems.
-If for some reason automatical clearing doesn't work, you can workaround by manually clearing idl file.
+*How it works*: Idlgen runs a bootstrap pass before IDL generation so malformed idl doesn't cause problems.
+If for some reason [bootstrapping](#Bootstrapping-idlgen) doesn't work, you can revert your edit to header (assuming the old header + idl was compilable), build once, and edit again.
+Please also file a bug.

 ## Incremental Adoption in Existing Codebase